Gigaton Tour

-The Gigaton Tour is a concert tour by the American rock band Pearl Jam.
-It is the band's first tour since 2018.
+The Gigaton Tour was a concert tour by the American rock band Pearl Jam.
+It was the band's first tour since 2018.

 The tour was originally scheduled to consist of seventeen shows in North America, and fourteen shows in Europe during 2020.
 However, on March 9, 2020, the band announced that the first leg of North American shows would be postponed due to the COVID-19 pandemic, with the aim to reschedule them for a later date.
 On April 10, 2020, Pearl Jam announced that the European leg had been postponed until June/July 2021, also due to the COVID-19 pandemic.
-On July 23, 2020, Pearl Jam announced rescheduled dates for the European leg in the Summer of 2021.
+On July 23, 2020, Pearl Jam announced rescheduled dates for the European leg in the summer of 2021.
 On October 5, 2020, two dates at BST Hyde Park in London, England were also announced.
 However, on March 30, 2021, the band confirmed that the planned shows for 2021 had been pushed back to 2022 due to the pandemic.
 On November 16, 2021, the band posted an announcement on their website stating that North American tour would start in May 2022.

-Tour
+History

 Original 2020 plans

 The North American leg of the tour was going to coincide with the release of the band's eleventh studio album, Gigaton.
 The first show would have taken place in Toronto, with the leg concluding with two shows in Oakland.
 Prior to the first show in the United States, the band were due to play at the Apollo Theater in New York City.
 It would have been an invitation-only show, for Sirius XM listeners and subscribers to Pandora.

 Pixies, IDLES and White Reaper were announced as supporting the band across the dates in Europe 2020.
 The 2020 European leg was also scheduled to include several indoor shows, as well as outdoor festival shows at Rock Werchter, Lollapalooza in Stockholm and Paris, and the BST Hyde Park concert in London.
 The show at the Royal Arena in Copenhagen would have been on the eve of the 20th anniversary of the Roskilde tragedy.
 However, on April 8, 2020, the show in London was cancelled due to the coronavirus pandemic.